aws/aws-eks-best-practices/content/scalability/docs/kcp_monitoring.md

 4. Are the API Priority and Fairness (APF) queues setup correctly for the API call patterns we want?

 ## Where is the issue?
-To start, we can use the metric for API latency to give us insight into how long it’s taking the API server to service requests.
-Let’s use the below PromQL and Grafana heatmap to display this data.
+To start, we can use the metric for API latency to give us insight into how long it's taking the API server to service requests.
+Let's use the below PromQL and Grafana heatmap to display this data.

 ```
 max(increase(apiserver_request_duration_seconds_bucket{subresource!="status",subresource!="token",subresource!="scale",subresource!="/healthz",subresource!="binding",subresource!="proxy",verb!="WATCH"}[$__rate_interval])) by (le)